MinaDarsh/qmk_firmware/keyboards/ai03/equinox/keymaps/minadarsh/readme.md

 _a 1.25U Enter and 1.5U Backspace, it can be in the top-right too._
 _If using split Space, all will be space, so change that too for your own map._

-Note: I chose not to layer some of the more commonly used keys, dash, slash and colon.
+Note: I chose not to layer some of the more commonly used keys, dash and colon.
 These can be accessed by double-tapping the keys that you see in the keymap that have their Tap Dance key in parenthesis.
 Holding Shift will send their shifted key.
-So for example, if you want to type a question mark, hold Shift, and double-tap dot fast enough.
+So for example, if you want to type a underscore or colon, hold Shift, and double-tap quote or comma fast enough.
 (Tapping Term can be set in `config.h`)

 ```